 With the Marlin in Cabo San Lucas, BCS - The 1989 Miramar® King of the Beach® Team.
 Left to Right: Randy Stoklos, Sinjin Smith, Stephen Ascher, David Yost, Captain “Crutch” and Bruk Vandeweghe. ©1989 The Miramar® King of the Beach® Foundation Photos

 Sinjin Smith, now considered the "Face" of modern beach volleyball, serves up the "floater" in a 1988 Sideout® King of the Beach® poster.
-This poster, with Smith in neon "King of the Beach®" volleys and ESPN cameras spinning the live broadcast, is considered one of the greatest beach volleyball posters of all time.
+This poster, with Smith in neon "King of the Beach®" volleys and ESPN cameras spinning the live broadcast, is considered one of the greatest beach volleyball posters of all time and is in the Miramar® archives.

 Ascher founded the Sideout® lifestyle brand and also eventually incorporated the King of the Beach®, Queen of the Beach® And Miramar® brands in the mix, and a journey of passion into the global surf, volleyball and beach lifestyle began that still resonates today.

 The idea of starting a beach lifestyle company around board riding and beach volleyball, two sports loved by many, would be a sure hit.
 Ascher made an initial $5,000 investment from his father, and the process was started.
-Then came the crown, combined with Smith's legendary success, and the dual brand relationships with King of the Beach® and Queen of the Beach™ were born.
+Then came the crown, combined with Smith's legendary success, and the brand relationships with the iconic Miramar® King of the Beach® and Queen of the Beach® brands unfolded.

-It all began first with Smith’s partnership with Karch Kiraly who ultimately won over 148 professional beach volleyball titles, 110 of them with Kent Steffes, sponsored by Miramar® and King of the Beach® for years, and also an Olympic Beach Volleyball Gold Medalist.
+It all began first with Smith’s partnership with Karch Kiraly who ultimately won over 148 professional beach volleyball titles, 110 of them with Kent Steffes, sponsored by Miramar® and King of the Beach® for years.
+Karch Kiraly is an Olympic Beach Volleyball Gold Medalist, an Indoor Olympic Volleyball Gold Medalist, and recently won Olympic Gold as the head coach for the US Women’s Indoor team, a feat never to be repeated.

 Smith and Kiraly, Winners of the 1980 Manhattan Beach Open